sharmi1601/Facial-Recognition-Using-QCNN/README.md

 # Facial Recognition Using Ensemble and Network of Quantum Convolutional Neural Networks (N-QCNN)

 This repository contains the code, experimental pipeline, and supporting material for the paper:

-**Facial Recognition by Using Ensemble and Network of Quantum Convolutional Neural Networks**
-Sharmendra Desiboyina, Emre Tokgoz
 Accepted at **ASCE CSCI 2025** (Springer proceedings; publication expected Jan 2026)

----

 ## Overview